leonardo-blas/japanese-dictionary/README.md

 My hypothesis is that creating a single table would consume considerable more space than 3 tables, but querying it would significatively reduce latency times.

 ## What's next
-Creating and deploying one-table version.
+Creating and deploying a one-table version.
 Styling the tables, UI development.

 ## Credits
 I developed this using the Kanji alive data, which is publicly available on https://github.com/kanjialive/kanji-data-media.